How to ensure AR programmes deliver to the bottom line – part one

 My pithy repost was met with a sigh of exasperation.

-summer 2013 with mum in devon
+Summer 2013 with mum in Devon

-summer 2013 with bestie lynne in puglia
+Summer 2013 with bestie Lynne in Puglia

-autumn 2013 with moby in cornwall
+Autumn 2013 with Moby in Cornwall

-So this year I did.
+So this year, I did.

 Time to read: 1 minute

-It’s been nearly two and a half years now since I turned freelance so the collective feels like a natural evolution for me.
-It’s going to be great for our clients who might be looking for a more robust comms solution than a lone freelancer but who don’t have the appetite nor the budget for the full blown agency commitment, and great for us as we get to collaborate, support and inspire each other while delivering to our strengths.
-We’re going to be sharing the work the responsibility the money and the love!
+So, the collective feels like a natural evolution for me.
+It’s going to be great for our clients who might be looking for a more robust comms solution over a lone freelancer.
+We are the ideal solution for clients who don’t have the appetite or the budget for a full-blown agency commitment.
+It’s also great for us.
+We now have the space and the environment to collaborate, support each other, provide inspiration to each other, all the while delivering to our strengths.

 Top ten tips for writing snappy copy